 - Each assessment component should not be merely test dominant, but should be problem solving / practical practice/ mini project work / case study / discussions / assignment / seminar / tutorial / review test based.
-The guidelines may be worked out by the respective Board of Stud-ies/ Department Council.
-The performance of the learner in each component of 20% should be made known to the learner once in every 35 40 days - The final semester end component of Summative Assessment will be called C4.
-The weight-age for C4 will be 40%.
-This may be split into C4(Part I) for 20% and C4(Part II) for 20% for (i) term end project work and theory examination respectively or (ii)

-practical examination and theory examination respectively or (iii) seminar cum viva voce and theory examination respectively or (iv) practical examination and viva voce respectively (and so on).
+The guidelines may be worked out by the respective Board of Studies/ Department Council.
+The performance of the learner in each component of 20% should be made known to the learner once in every 35-40 days - The final semester end component of Summative Assessment will be called C4.
+The weightage for C4 will be 40%.
+This may be split into C4(Part I) for 20% and C4(Part II) for 20% for (i) term end project work and theory examination respectively or (ii) practical examination and theory examination respectively or (iv) practical examination and viva voce respectively (and so on).